-On this day in 1952, men’s figure skater Dick Button wins his second Olympic gold medal.
+On February 21, 1952, men’s figure skater Dick Button wins his second Olympic gold medal.
 Button captured his first gold prize at the 1948 Olympics, becoming the first American to ever take home the men’s title.
 After dominating men’s figure skating at the 1948 and 1952 Olympics, Button retired from amateur competition and later became one of the sport’s leading television analysts.

 Richard Totten Button was born July 18, 1929, in Englewood, New Jersey.
 He began skating as a boy and went on to win numerous titles.
 At the 1948 Winter Olympics in St. Moritz, Switzerland, Button landed the first-ever double axel jump in competition and beat his Swiss rival Hans Gerschwiler to take the gold.
 He was the youngest man to capture Olympic gold in figure skating and the first American to do so.